nigelrmtaylor/susanne-and-nigel-website-2022/content/en/faq.md

 ## What does a taxi cost from the airport to Menton?

 The fares are fixed and listed [here](https://www.nice.aeroport.fr/en/directions/taxis) with the price being 95 - 125 EUR to Menton.

-## What is the best way to get from the airport to to Menton?